kangruixiang/my-wiki/docs/thyroid-in-pregnancy.md

 The interpretation of thyroid hormone and TSH levels should be based on pregnancy-specific reference ranges (normal total T3 and T4 can be approximated by **1.5 x nonpregnant reference ranges**).

 Overtreatment of hyperthyroidism during pregnancy can lead to fetal hypothyroidism and goiter, so treatment should be titrated to maintain a **mild hyperthyroid state**.
 This patient's test results are appropriate for hyperthyroidism in pregnancy, and her current therapy should be continued without any dose adjustments.

+## Hypothyroidism and pregnancy

+- in euthyroid women: T4 pool increases 40-50% by increased TSH and HCG
+- in pregnant women with hypothyroidism, cannot increase own production
+- T4 requirements begin increase week 4-6
+- empirically increase dosing by 30% when pregnancy confirmed
+- measure TSH every 4 weeks first half of pregnancy and around 30 weeks gestation